-That this bill be now read a second time.
+That this bill be now agreed to in principle.

-I seek leave to incorporate the second reading speech in Hansard.

-Leave granted.

-The purpose of the bill is to amend the State Emergency Service Act 1989 to establish the SES Volunteer Joint Consultative Council.

-The Consultative Council will advise and report to the Commissioner of the State Emergency Service on matters relevant to State Emergency Service volunteers.
-The bill also makes provision in relation to the membership and procedure of the Consultative Council.

-This bill recognises the importance of our SES volunteers as the backbone of the State Emergency Service.
-This Government believes that their opinions and experiences are vital to the evolution and development of the State Emergency Service into the future.
+I am pleased to introduce the State Emergency Service (Volunteer Consultative Council) Amendment Bill 2010.
+The purpose of the bill is to amend the State Emergency Service Act 1989 to establish the State Emergency Service Volunteer Joint Consultative Council.
+The consultative council will advise and report to the Commissioner of the State Emergency Service on matters relevant to State Emergency Service volunteers.
+The bill also makes provision in relation to the membership and procedure of the consultative council.
+The bill recognises the importance of our State Emergency Service volunteers as the backbone of the service.
+The Government believes that their opinions and experiences are vital to the evolution and development of the State Emergency Service into the future.

-That is why this Government sat down with the peak body representing the State's SES Volunteers - the State Emergency Service Volunteers' Association, and worked on developing a solution to ensure that volunteer's voices could be heard in a formal consultative environment.

-This new consultative body will give frontline State Emergency Service volunteers a formal role in helping guide the Service into the future.

-Schedule 1 of the bill provides for the establishment of the Consultative Council.
-It proposes that the Consultative Council is to consist of 7 members, being the Commissioner, 3 persons appointed on the recommendation of the Commissioner, the President of the NSW State Emergency Service Volunteers Association Incorporated and 2 persons appointed on the recommendation of that Association with one of those persons being a deputy regional, local or unit controller of an SES unit.
+That is why the Government sat down with the peak body representing State Emergency Service volunteers-the State Emergency Service Volunteers Association-and worked on developing a solution to ensure that volunteers' voices could be heard in a formal consultative environment.
+This new consultative body will give frontline State Emergency Service volunteers a formal role in helping guide the service into the future.
+Schedule 1 to the bill provides for the establishment of the consultative council.
+It proposes that the consultative council is to consist of seven members, being the commissioner, three persons appointed on the recommendation of the commissioner, the President of the NSW State Emergency Service Volunteers Association Incorporated, and two persons appointed on the recommendation of that association, with one of those persons being a deputy regional, local or unit controller of a State Emergency Service unit.

-This Schedule also provides that the Consultative Council has the official function of advising and reporting to the Commissioner on any matter any matter relevant to volunteer officers and volunteer members of the SES.

-Further the principal Act is amended to ensure that certain membership information of the Consultative Council is to be included in the annual report of the State Emergency Service.
-This ensures that the volunteers involved in the Consultative Council are recognised for their efforts throughout the duration of their appointment.
+The schedule also provides that the consultative council has the official function of advising and reporting to the commissioner on any matter relevant to volunteer officers and volunteer members of the State Emergency Service.
+Further, the principal Act is amended to ensure that certain membership information of the consultative council is to be included in the annual report of the State Emergency Service.
+This ensures that the volunteers involved in the consultative council are recognised for their efforts throughout the duration of their appointment.

-The bill makes provision in relation to the terms of office of the members of the Consultative Council once they are appointed by the Minister.
-To ensure flexibility and participation the bill also allows for the appointment of deputies of members, in case for example where a volunteer is unable to participate in a particular meeting of the Consultative Council.

-The proceedings of this new formal consultative body will be formal, in addition to the many informal opportunities for volunteer consultation which the SES undertakes.
-Matters relating to the Chair of the Consultative Council and other matters relating to the constitution of the Consultative Council, including the procedures of the Consultative Council such as requirements for a quorum, voting, subcommittees and the minutes of meetings are also detailed in the bill.
+The bill makes provision in relation to the terms of office of the members of the consultative council once they are appointed by the Minister.
+To ensure flexibility and participation the bill also allows for the appointment of deputies of members, in case, for example, a volunteer is unable to participate in a particular meeting of the consultative council.
+The proceedings of this new formal consultative body will be formal, in addition to the many informal opportunities for volunteer consultation that the State Emergency Service undertakes.
+Matters relating to the chair of the consultative council and other matters relating to the constitution of the consultative council-including the procedures of the consultative council, such as requirements for a quorum, voting, subcommittees and the minutes of meetings-are also detailed in the bill.

-It is critical that any volunteers are protected from any potential liability resulting from their participation in Consultative Council matters.
-Schedule 1 of the bill provides for protection from personal liability for members of the Consultative Council in relation to the exercise of the functions of the Consultative Council, provided that the matter or thing in question was done in good faith.

-This Government has always placed the highest priority on listening to the opinions and needs of our volunteers, indeed, we are happy to have been able to work with the NSW State Emergency Service Volunteers Association on creating the concept of this Consultative Council.
+It is critical that any volunteers are protected from any potential liability resulting from their participation in consultative council matters.
+Schedule 1 to the bill provides for protection from personal liability for members of the consultative council in relation to the exercise of the functions of the consultative council, provided that the matter or thing in question was done in good faith.
+The Government has always placed the highest priority on listening to the opinions and needs of our volunteers.
+Indeed, we are happy to have been able to work with the NSW State Emergency Service Volunteers Association on creating the concept of this consultative council.